artefactual/atom-docs/admin-manual/security/application.rst

 fundamental changes to things like how errors are handled.

 We defined some sane configuration defaults in our :ref:`installation instructions
-<installation-linux>`.
+<installation-ubuntu>`.
 Namely, these settings are defined in the PHP pool
 (:file:`/etc/php7.4/fpm/php-fpm.conf`) and they are prioritized over those defined in :file:`/etc/php/7.4/fpm/php.ini`.
 Be aware that multiple configuration files are read when PHP starts up, therefore it is a good practice to check the